-Blooming plants are an essential component of holiday decorating and design.
-Luscious options like poinsettias, amaryllis, Christmas cactus, and cyclamen are in full bloom this time of year, adding beautiful bursts of reds, whites, and pinks to your festive holiday displays.
-Bloomers can be used as table toppers, centerpieces or decorative accents to your home or office.
+Blooming plants are an essential component to any holiday decorating and design, and luscious options like poinsettias, amaryllis, Christmas cactus, and cyclamen are in full bloom this time of year, adding beautiful bursts of reds, whites, and pinks to your festive holiday displays!
+Bloomers can be used as table toppers, centerpieces or decorative accents for your home or office.
 Their soft petals and leaves create a wonderful compliment to the dark green tones and rigid needles of evergreen trees, wreaths, and boughs.
 Holiday bloomers also make great traditional holiday gifts that can be enjoyed through the holiday season and beyond.

 Make poinsettias, amaryllis, Christmas cactus, and cyclamen a part of your decorating and gift giving plans this holiday season!